Hubbard, McIlwain, & Brakefield, P.C.

 HISTORY

 Originating over seventy years ago, Hubbard, McIlwain, & Brakefield, P.C. continues to be one of the most well-respected and successful firms in Alabama.
-[1] The firm's predecessors' long list of past partners includes such noted attorneys as Judge Walter P. Gewin, who served on the United States Fifth Circuit Court of Appeals, George LeMaistre, past-Chairman of the United States Federal Deposit Insurance Corporation, and Perry Hubbard, a Fellow in the prestigious American College of Trial Lawyers.
-The firm has been awarded and maintains the highest ratings conferred upon law firms nationally by the Martindale-Hubbell Law Directory.
+[1] The firm's predecessors' long list of past partners includes such noted attorneys as Judge Walter P. Gewin, who served on the United States Fifth Circuit Court of Appeals, George LeMaistre, past-Chairman of the United States Federal Deposit Insurance Corporation, and Perry Hubbard, a Fellow in the prestigious American College of Trial Lawyers, and now Chris McIlwain, an outstanding litigator and an accomplished author and historian of Alabama in the 1860's.

 TODAY